GovTechSG/adex-ug/User Guide/Dashboard.md

 - Name
 - Email
 - Role
-- Status - such as Active, Pending, Rejected, Disabled
+- Status - such as Active, Pending, Rejected
 - Action

-If User role **status= Active**, user is a member in a team and user can explore all the features depends on users role in the team.
-If user role **status= Pending**, user sent a join team request to team admin.
-If user role **status= Disabled**, when user left the org, all team members in the team can see the all users status in the team.

 ![Image not Available](/assets/Fig38a.png)